 32-ID-C Real Time Radiography and Phase Contrast Imaging

-The Transmission X-ray Microscope (TXM) and nano-CT system installed at 32-ID, provides full field imaging with up to 25 nm spatial resolution in the 8-15 keV energy range.
-This instrument currently leads the world’s hard x-ray imaging facilities in resolution, throughput, and in situ imaging capabilities.
+The Transmission X-ray Microscope (TXM) installed at 32-ID provides full field imaging with up to 25 nm spatial resolution in the 8-15 keV energy range.
+This instrument currently leads the world’s hard X-ray imaging facilities in resolution, throughput, and in situ imaging capabilities.
 Both absorption and Zernike phase contrast modes are implemented.
-The research programs led by Steve Wang, include x-ray optics research and fabrication to push the resolution to 15 nm and elemental mapping and chemical speciation at 10 nm voxel level to be able to track dynamic evolutions of nano-scale and meso-scale phenomena.
-The research programs also include energy production and storage systems, material sciences, and biomedical imaging.
+The research programs led by Vincent De Andrade include instrumentation development to push the spatial resolution down to 15 nm.
+Implementation of multi-scale and multi-modality 3D imaging techniques like XRF tomography is also being implemented to enable a more comprehensive and practical characterization of samples in a same run.
+These developments benefit to the on-going TXM programs in earth and environment sciences, energy production and storage systems or still material sciences.